jeffgennari/lg24devsecops/README.md

 When you run the workflow, you will see the SonarCloud analysis in SonarCloud (e.g. https://sonarcloud.io/summary/overall?id=jgennari-2023-devsecops-example).
 Simiarlly, you will see the Coveralls report in the Coveralls website (e.g. https://coveralls.io/github/jeffgennari/lg23devsecops).
 The specific URLs may change to reflect your account.

+One of the nice things about GitHub actions is that we can see results for public repositories.

 #### Extension
 You should notice that the code is not 100% covered by tests.
 Use the reporting in coveralls.io to locate the code that is not covered by